-Egan Maritime Institute and its Nantucket Shipwreck & Lifesaving Museum seek to fill several full and part-time summer jobs for the 2023 season, late May through early September.
+Egan Maritime Institute and its Nantucket Shipwreck & Lifesaving Museum seek to fill several full and part-time summer jobs for the 2024 season.
 We are looking for qualified candidates who will work with museum professionals in various activities.
 As the oldest museum in America dedicated to honoring lifesavers, we offer an opportunity to work at one of the island's most scenic sites with an enthusiastic staff dedicated to telling the stories of Nantucket's heroes.

 We offer competitive hourly wages, and housing may be available for suitable candidates who can commit full-time during the summer.